-Among these import subcategories, Chinese purchases of television, radio or radar device parts (up 21.4%), electrical capacitators (up 16.1%) then integrated circuits and microassemblies (up 14.7%) grew at the fastest pace from 2019 to 2020.
+Among these import subcategories, Chinese purchases of phone devices including smartphones (up 14.5%), television, radio and radar device parts (up 13.7%) then solar power diodes or semi-conductors (up 13.6%) grew at the fastest pace from 2020 to 2021.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported electronics among Chinese businesses and consumers.

 China’s Top Imports of Mineral Fuels and Related Products

 In 2021, Chinese importers spent the most on the following 10 subcategories of mineral fuels-related products.

 - Crude oil: US$229.3 billion (up 30% from 2020)

 - Coal, solid fuels made from coal: $22.9 billion (up 39.6%)

 - Processed petroleum oils: $15.2 billion (up 28.5%)

 - Coal tar oils (high temperature distillation): $9.2 billion (down -4.2%)

 - Asphalt/petroleum bitumen mixes: $7 billion (up 84.7%)